ycelbeyli/HTML-and-CSS-Project-1/README.md

 # Hi every, I'm with you with my first project!

-#### In this project, I tried to create a simple portfolio site using only HTML and CSS.
+#### In my first project, I tried to create a portfolio site using only HTML and CSS.

 #### Click demo to try it by yourself!